webqit/webflo/README.md

 ## The Catch...

-Webflo is a framework on its own track - thia time, on working and thinking in vanilla HTML, CSS and JavaScript!
-Instead of trying to follow certain patterns that have been touted as "norms", it takes a plunge to draw on native web platform features - plus some more futurisric, fascinating stuffs from across a few web paltforn proposals!
+Webflo is a framework on its own track - this time, for working and thinking in vanilla HTML, CSS and JavaScript!
+Instead of trying to follow certain patterns that have been touted as "norms", it takes a plunge to draw on native web platform features - plus some more futurisric, fascinating new stuff from across a few web paltforn proposals!
 This means that to happily meet Webflo, you also have to be excited about being one step ahead!

 ## The Wins...